Custom Category, Page and Post Templates for WordPress

 Custom Category Templates do not pass any styling to the posts within, posts take their styling from either single.php or index.php as per the WordPress Template Hierarchy.

 Most themes will have a single.php, so yes once again duplicate your single.php…twice.
-We only need two Post Templates in this example since we want one Post Template for Oranges and just use our original Post Template for posts appearing in the Category Apples and the rest of our posts in our blog.
+We only need two Post Templates in this example since we want one Post Template for Oranges and we will just be using our original Post Template for posts appearing in the Category Apples as well as for the rest of our posts in our blog.

-For our second copy of single.php that will be used as a Custom Post Template for the posts in Oranges, let’s save this file as singleOranges.php.
-This file will be the edited single.php that will have whatever custom edits you want for all Posts in the category Oranges.
+For our second copy of single.php, which will be used as a Custom Post Template for all the posts in Category Oranges, let’s save this file as singleOranges.php.
+This file will be the edited single.php that will have whatever custom edits you want for all Posts in the Category Oranges.
 Make your edits to this file and you will also need to retrieve the category ID for the category Oranges, let’s pretend it has an ID of 10.

 Recap